ToriEggers/Rhab_TE_Gene_GenomeEvolution/BuscoPhylogeny.md

 ```
 sbatch clipkit.sh
 ```
 The output is a directory called total with all trimmed alignments for each BUSCO_ID.
+This is directly input into AMAS, which concatentates everything together.

 </details>